-- a) Team organisation including roles and responsibilities of key personnel and sub-contractors. - b) How is technical progress monitored and controlled? (e.g. Progress reports and meetings) - b) How are tasks given to people? - c) How is schedule and cost controlled? - d) How are actions traced? - e) How are risks identified, traced, managed and controlled? - f) What configuration and version control is done? - g) How is the project status communicated to ESA and how often?
+- a) Team organisation including roles and responsibilities of key personnel and sub-contractors. - b) How is technical progress monitored and controlled? (e.g. Progress reports and meetings) - b) How are tasks given to people? - c) How is schedule and cost controlled? - d) How are actions traced? - e) How are risks identified, traced, mitigated and controlled? (e.g. risk assessment matrix) - f) What configuration and version control is done? - g) How is the project status communicated to ESA and how often?